-- GENETIC MONITORING.
-An employment entity may acquire an employee's genetic information and may offer and provide genetic testing to an employee to conduct genetic monitoring of the biological effects of workplace conditions if: - (1) the employment entity provides written notice of the genetic monitoring to the employee; - (2) the genetic monitoring is: - (A) required by state or federal law; or
+GENETIC MONITORING.
+An employment entity may acquire an employee's genetic information and may offer and provide genetic testing to an employee to conduct genetic monitoring of the biological effects of workplace conditions if:

+(1) the employment entity provides notice in a record of the genetic monitoring to the employee;

-I (B) authorized by the employee in accordance with Section 14; 2 (3) the genetic monitoring is in compliance with: 3 (A) federal genetic monitoring law, including the Occupational Safety and Health 4 Act of 1970, 29 U.S.C.
-Section 651 et seq.[, as amended], the Federal Mine Safety and Health 5 Act of 1977, 30 U.S.C.
-Section 801 et seq.[, as amended], or the Atomic Energy Act of 1954, 42 6 U.S.C.
-Section 2011 et seq.[, as amended], and regulations adopted under those acts; or 7 (B) the state's genetic monitoring law, including regulations adopted under the 8 Occupational Safety and Health Act of 1970, 29 U.S.C.
-Section 651 et seq.[, as amended]; 9 (4) the employment entity pays for the genetic testing and the genetic counseling required 10 by Section 13; 11 (5) Individually identifiable genetic information is provided only to the following: 12 (A) the employee; 13 (B) a health-care professional if designated by the employee; and 14 (C) a licensed health-care professional or board-certified genetic counselor 15 involved in providing the employment entity's monitoring program; and 16 (6) genetic information is not disclosed to the employment entity except in an aggregate 17 form under circumstances that do not disclose the identity of the employee.
-18 19 20 Legislative Note: In states in which incorporating future amendments to federal statutes is an unconstitutional delegation of legislative power, "[, as amended]" should be deleted.
-21 Reporter's Notes 22 23 24 25 26 27 28 29 Monitoring for damage to employees' genes from workplace exposure to harmful substances is an accepted reason for genetic testing in the workplace.
+- (2) the genetic monitoring is: - (A) required by state or federal law; or - (B) authorized by the employee in accordance with Section 14; - (3) the genetic monitoring is in compliance with: - (A) federal genetic monitoring law, including the Occupational Safety and Health Act of 1970, 29 U.S.C.
+Section 651 et seq.[, as amended], the Federal Mine Safety and Health Act of 1977, 30 U.S.C.
+Section 801 et seq.[, as amended], or the Atomic Energy Act of 1954, 42 U.S.C.
+Section 2011 et seq.[, as amended], and regulations adopted under those Acts; and - (B) [this state's genetic monitoring law], including state rules required by the Occupational Safety and Health Act of 1970, 29 U.S.C.
+Section 651 et seq.[, as amended]; - (4) the employment entity pays for the genetic testing and the genetic counseling required by Section 13; - (5) individually identifiable genetic information is provided only to one or more of the following: - (A) the employee; - (B) a health-care professional if designated by the employee; and - (C) a licensed health-care professional or board-certified genetic counselor involved in providing the employment entity's monitoring program; and - (6) except for a disclosure under paragraph 5(C), genetic information may not be disclosed to the employment entity except in an aggregate form that does not disclose the identity of the employee.

+Monitoring for damage to employees' genes from workplace exposure to harmful substances is an accepted reason for genetic testing in the workplace.
 Genetic monitoring programs are typically undertaken by employers to identify risks for groups of employees who have been exposed to hazardous substances or to target work sites for safety and health measures.
 Monitoring is testing designed to detect whether the genetic material of a group of individuals has changed over time.
 The premise is that such changes could indicate increased risk of future illness.
 Aggregated data from tests for genetic damage is sufficient to allow an employer to reduce exposures to levels that do not affect individuals' chromosome morphology or DNA.
 Office of Technology Assessment, Genetic Monitoring and Screening in the Workplace 66 (1990).
 However, while monitoring may have predictive value for a group, the techniques that are used do not currently measure increased individual health risks.

 The intent of the act is to segregate genetic information so that individually identifiable information is used only in conducting monitoring and others in the employment entity do not have access to it in an individually identifiable form.
-Hence, any genetic information otherwise acquired by the employment entity must be in an aggregate form that does not disclose the identity of the individual.
-However, employment entities that obtain aggregate information may still violate the act if a small number of participants or other factors make an individual's genetic information readily identifiable from the aggregate information.
+Hence, any genetic information acquired by the employment entity (other than by a medical professional who is involved in the monitoring) must be in an aggregate form that does not disclose the identity of the individual.